move-coop/parsons/docs/action_network.rst

 .. note::
   Authentication
-  Only ActionNetwork partners are able to access their API.
-You can generate your key from the API & Sync page, located in the "Start Organizing" menu, in the right column.
+  	Only ActionNetwork accounts of the partner tier are able to access their API.
+You can generate your key from the API & Sync page, located in the *Start Organizing* menu, in the right column.

 ***********
 Quick Start